Updated on by Hayley Brown

 After the support chat has been initiated or resolved an automated survey.
-This is where a customer can provide feedback on their experience.
+This is where a user can provide feedback on their experience.
 This data is then collected and orchestrated into a central dashboard to help inform decisions and improve processes.

-Alternatively an integration could be triggered based on the end-users survey response.
+Alternatively, integration could be triggered based on the end-users survey response.
 A support ticket can be generated to investigate an issue mentioned in the survey.

-Other Customer Experience and Customer Support Integration examples:
+Other Customer Experience and Support Integration examples: